-Overall, our child maintenance compliance is now sitting at 91.9%, meaning that more than 9 out of 10 parents are paying their child maintenance, providing much needed financial support to their children.
-During the year, CMS supported 17,800 children across Northern Ireland with £21.6m of child maintenance collected and arranged.
+That said, it is important to look at the wider picture and acknowledge that in spite of all the emerging challenges, our people have continued to go the extra mile to support separated families at this difficult time.
+The continuity of child maintenance payments during the pandemic was a key priority for the Department for Communities.
+Overall, our child maintenance compliance has further increased to 94.2%, meaning that more than 9 out of 10 parents are paying their child maintenance, providing much needed financial support to their children.
+During the year, CMS supported 18,540 children across Northern Ireland with £22.6m of child maintenance collected and arranged, an increase on the previous year.